The Dry States in India: Alcohol-Banned States

 5. Manipur

-Manipur’s alcohol ban is a partial one, enacted in 1991.
+Manipur’s (dry states in India) alcohol ban is a partial one, enacted in 1991.
 Unlike Nagaland’s complete ban, Manipur prohibits commercial production, sale, and consumption of alcohol except for traditionally brewed beverages consumed by Scheduled Tribes under their customary laws.

 6. Lakshadweep